OggiDanailov/class_January_2018/week2/day2/day2.md

 coding challenge:
+1. write a function that takes an array as an argument and lists all the items in this array.

-1. write a function that takes two arguments, adds them and checks if the output is bigger than 100;
+2. write a function that takes two arguments, adds them and checks if the output is bigger than 100;
+3. Create an object literal called person; give some key value pairs as firstName and lastName; finally print the length of the firstName and the lastName of the object.
-2. write a function that lists all the numbers from 0 to 100; if the outcome number is even print to the console the number plus  add the line 'it is an even';
+4. write a function that lists all the numbers from 0 to 100; if the outcome number is even print to the console the corresponding number plus add the line 'it is an even';
 if it is odd add the line 'it is odd'

 ##Scope in Javascript